tethysplatform/tethys/docs/software_suite.rst

    :width: 170px
    :align: right

-Tethys Software Suite includes the `PostgreSQL <http://www.postgresql.org/>`_ database with `PostGIS <http://postgis.net/>`_, a spatial database extension, to provide spatial data storage capabilities for Tethys web apps.
+Tethys Platform includes support for the `PostgreSQL <http://www.postgresql.org/>`_ database with `PostGIS <http://postgis.net/>`_, a spatial database extension, to provide spatial data storage capabilities for Tethys web apps.
 PostGIS adds spatial column types including raster, geometry, and geography.
 The extension also provides database functions for basic analysis of GIS objects.

 To use a PostgreSQL database in your app use the :doc:`./tethys_sdk/tethys_services/persistent_store`.
 To use a spatially enabled database with PostGIS use the :doc:`./tethys_sdk/tethys_services/spatial_persistent_store`.